 2. Set your goal

 All kinds of copywriting are action-driven.
-That means you’re writing text that encourages users toward a goal, whether that’s to buy your product, sign up for a newsletter, or start a trial.
+That means you’re writing text that encourages users toward a goal, whether that’s to purchase your product, sign up for a newsletter, or start a trial.

-Dollar Shave Club is a subscription service that provides high-quality razors to customers based on their needs, and their website home page explains while encouraging users to get started.
+Dollar Shave Club is an online store that offers a subscription service that provides high-quality razors to customers based on their needs, and their website home page explains while encouraging users to get started.